MedHabibManai/MiniProjet/README.md

 TaskList:
 1. Run the rmiregistry using the cmd/terminal
-2. Compiler the interface
+2. Compile the interface
-3. Compiler and Run the server then the client :
+3. Compile and Run the server then the client :
   Choose between the available Methods to modify the list

 MessagerieGRPC: